ryangBUAA/MFQE/README.md

-# MFQE Training Code

-To be uploaded as soon as possible.

 # MFQE Test Demo

 The demo includes the trained model (for HEVC sequences at QP = 37) and test codes of the MF-CNN in our MFQE approach.